 Alternative to what, exactly?
 The banks.

 It’s a bit of a buzzword, granted.
-But it is something Vince Cable has been championing recently, adding gravitas to this emerging sector.
-At a recent conference, Cable said that, “The most important single factor which is going to make recovery from this profound crisis difficult is the current access to finance for growing companies”.
+But it is something that the Government has been championing recently, adding gravitas to this emerging sector.
+At a recent conference in 2015, Vince Cable (then Secretary of State for Business, Innovation and Skills) said that, “The most important single factor which is going to make recovery from this profound crisis difficult is the current access to finance for growing companies”.

 “Flexible finance for companies in technology and media”